Rec 2: Plot

-Dr. Owen (Jonathan Mellor), an official from the Ministry of Health, and a heavily armed GEO team of four (Fernandez, Martos, Rosso and Larra) equipped with video cameras and body cams are sent into a quarantined apartment building to find out what happened to its inhabitants, who have been rendered infectious and violent by a contagious virus.
+Dr. Owen, an official from the Ministry of Health, and a heavily armed GEO team of four (Fernandez, Martos, Rosso and Larra) equipped with video cameras and body cams are sent into a quarantined apartment building to find out what happened to its inhabitants, who have been rendered violent by a contagious virus.
 (Note: As depicted in Rec.
 (2007)) They ascend to the attic and find it unoccupied.
 They return to a lower level to investigate a disturbance and are attacked by infected residents.

 Martos is infected; Owen uses religious mantra and a rosary to hold him off in a room.
 He reveals that he is actually a priest sent by the Vatican to get a blood sample from a possessed girl named Tristana Medeiros, the root of the infection.
-The GEO operators search the apartment where Medeiros was held and find the body of Father Albelda, the original priest charged with the case of Medeiros's possession.
+The GEO operators search the apartment where Medeiros was held and discover the body of Father Albelda, the original priest charged with the case of Medeiros's possession.
 They find a sample of Medeiros's blood taken by Albelda, but lose it.
-Owen tells them that the only way to accomplish the mission now is to get a blood sample from Tristana herself.
-They are attacked by a group of infected, and Larra, cornered, commits suicide.
+Owen tells them that the only way to accomplish the mission is to get a blood sample from Tristana herself.
+They are attacked by a group of infected and Larra, cornered, commits suicide.

-The father of an infected little girl, Jennifer, persuades a firefighter to help him enter the building through the sewers.
-They are unknowingly followed by three teenagers, Tito, Mire and Ori, and the police seal their exit.
-Jennifer's father is infected and killed by the GEO team, while the firefighter is killed accidentally by Mire, who kills Martos too.
+The father of an infected girl Jennifer persuades a firefighter to help him enter the building through the sewers.
+They are unknowingly followed by teenagers Tito, Mire and Ori, as the police seal their exit.
+Jennifer's father is infected and killed by the GEO team while the firefighter is killed accidentally by Mire, who kills Martos too.
 After Tito is infected, the crew locks Mire and Ori in a room and encounter reporter Ángela Vidal (Manuela Velasco), shocked but safe.
 The group questions the possessed Tito and deduce from his cryptic answers that Medeiros is in the penthouse and certain areas are only accessible in total darkness and infrared light.

 The group finds a hidden door using the night vision on Ángela's camera.
-They are attacked by Medeiros, who kills Fernandez and attacks Owen before Ángela blows her head off with a shotgun.
+They are attacked by Medeiros who kills Fernandez and attacks Owen before Ángela blows her head off with a shotgun.
 Owen is enraged because he needed the blood sample and refuses to authorize their exit.
 Angered, Ángela attacks him and kills Rosso when he attempts an intervention.
 It is revealed that the demon possessing Tristana has now possessed Ángela.

 Ángela kills Owen and imitates his voice to contact the authorities.
 She tells them that the mission has been accomplished, that Owen must stay inside due to being infected, and that the only survivor allowed to leave is Ángela.
 A flashback reveals what happened right before the film's beginning: Ángela was captured by Medeiros and had a vermiform organism orally transmitted into her.
 As the response team arrived, she went into hiding.